drsanti/INC691-2019/README.md

 }

 //!!
-Apply force to the position (origin) of the target body function addForce( forceVector,  forceScale ) {
+Apply force to the position of the target body function addForce( forceVector,  forceScale) {
     var targetPoint = new Engine.Vec3(0, 0, 0); //!!
 Create a vector
     targetPoint.copy( targetBody.position );    //!!
 Copy the target position